apache/drill/_docs/configure-drill/020-configuring-drill-memory.md

 ## Drillbit Memory
 The value set for the [`planner.memory.max_query_memory_per_node`]({{site.baseurl}}/docs/configuration-options-introduction/#system-options) system option sets the maximum amount of direct memory allocated to the Sort and Hash Aggreate operators in each query on a node.
 If a query plan contains multiple Sort and/or Hash Aggregate operators, they all share this memory.
+The default limit is set to 2147483648 bytes (2GB), which should be increased for queries on large data sets.
 If you encounter memory issues when running queries with Sort and/or Hash Aggregate operators, increase the value of this option.
 See [Sort-Based and Hash-Based Memory Constrained Operators](https://drill.apache.org/docs/sort-based-and-hash-based-memory-constrained-operators/) for more information.

 If you continue to encounter memory issues after increasing this value, you can also reduce the value of the [`planner.width.max_per_node`]({{site.baseurl}}/docs/configuration-options-introduction/) option to reduce the level of parallelism per node.
 However, this may increase the amount of time required for a query to complete.